 If you are viewing this page after a bereavement we are very sorry for your loss.
-We hope this page may help you as you plan but please do speak with Revd Nikki to talk and support you through this difficult time.
+We hope this page may help you as you plan but please do speak with our Parish Administrator, Lily Whymer or one of the Church Wardens to talk and support you through this difficult time.

 There are a number of options to consider when planning for your loved ones ceremony: